Tw1ddle/haxe-gamecentermanager/README.md

 haxelib run hxcpp Build.xml -Diphonesim -DOBJC_ARC
 ```

-Since the legacy runtime does not support ARC, only 64-bit is supported on Mac.

-Remember to follow Apple's documentation when testing your Game Center aware app.
-GameCenterManager will return ```GameCenterAvailable = false```, even when Game Center is in sandbox mode.

-Note that the ```GameCenterManager.authenticateUser``` method is asynchronous but is not guaranteed to bring up an authentication challenge view.
-So I do not recommend suspending your app or waiting for the view to be dismissed after calling this method.
+Note that the ```GameCenterManager.authenticateUser``` method is not guaranteed to raise an authentication challenge dialog, so do not suspend your app or expect a view to be dismissed after calling this method.

+Remember to follow Apple's documentation during testing, you need to set up a sandbox account etc.